reactjs/react.dev/content/docs/codebase-overview.md

 We don't necessarily recommend any of these conventions in React apps.
 Many of them exist for historical reasons and might change with time.

-### External Dependencies {#external-dependencies}

-React has almost no external dependencies.
-Usually, a `require()` points to a file in React's own codebase.
-However, there are a few relatively rare exceptions.

 ### Top-Level Folders {#top-level-folders}

 After cloning the [React repository](https://github.com/facebook/react), you will see a few top-level folders in it: